nikulkaaa/Applied-ML-group-9/README.md

     - Mean ROC-AUC: 0.968
     - Mean Error: 0.0861

-### Full Model
+### 4.2 Full Model
-- The full model can be retrained by running:
+- The full model can be retrained by running (make sure to populate the environment before retraining - see steps 3.4-3.5 or 2.5-2.6):
     ```bash
-    python project_name/models/twp_stream_model.py
+    python project_name/models/two_stream_model.py --preproc-root data/preprocessed_no_background --recon-root data/3DRecon
     ```
+- These arguments can be changed to any directory, if you would like to retrain your model using your own data.
+It will load the best hyperparameters we found through hyperparameter tuning automatically.
+These can be overridden by parsing the hyperparameter arguments of your choosing.
 - This includes running k-fold cross validation with k=5 in order to monitor the performcance across different folds to check for overfitting
 - The average performance over all five folds when we ran testing restulted in the following metrics:
     - Mean Accuracy: 0.951